 Towns can enter digital projects demonstrating how digital approaches and/or technologies have contributed to the betterment of the town and the wider town community.
 Projects can relate to enhancements in areas such as health, education, tourism, business, community, social entrepreneurship & innovation, culture & the arts, population growth, employment opportunities, sport, local government, citizen involvement & inclusion, transport.
 Please see some examples of digital projects for reference.

 An urban town is one that has a distinct identity within a larger urban area, for example, Malahide in Dublin or Salthill in Galway.

 An active digital committee or group which encompasses the interests of the whole town and community is welcome to apply.

-There is a total of €100,000 in the prize fund.
-5 towns will win a best in category prize of €9,000 with 5 runners-up getting €5,000 each.
-The overall winner for 2021 will be taken from one of the 5 category winners and will receive an additional €10,000.
-We will also have two special awards for Digital Rising Star and Digital Changemaker, each being awarded €8,500.
-There will be an award of €3,000 for the Digital Hero winner.
+In 2021, there was a total of €100,000 in the prize fund.
+5 towns won a best in category prize of €9,000 with 5 runners-up getting €5,000 each.
+The overall winner for 2021 was taken from one of the 5 category winners and received an additional €10,000.
+We also had two special awards for Digital Rising Star and Digital Changemaker, each being awarded €8,500.
+There was an award of €3,000 for the Digital Hero winner.

 The prize money is intended to help towns develop digitally.
 This could include building a new town website, launching an App, developing a digital hub/coworking space, investing in digital signage, providing digital training and workshops etc.